-- Call Member Service (phone numbers are in the back of this booklet), - Call 1-800-810-BLUE to find a Medicare Advantage PPO network provider, or - Visit http://provider.bcbs.com to find a Medicare Advantage PPO network provider outside of Massachusetts.
+- Call Member Service, - Call 1-800-810-BLUE to find a Medicare Advantage PPO network provider, or - Visit http://provider.bcbs.com to find a Medicare Advantage PPO network provider outside of Massachusetts.

 You may get care when you are outside the service area.
 You may need to pay higher cost sharing for routine care from non-network providers, but you won't pay extra in a medical emergency anywhere in the world or if your care is urgently needed within the United States or anywhere in the world.
-If you have questions about your medical costs when you travel, please call Member Service (phone numbers are in the back of this booklet).
+If you have questions about your medical costs when you travel, please call Member Service.